| Obesity means an excess

 35 indicate obesity.
 For adults above 35, a BMI greater

 than 27 is considered obese.
+According to the American Obesity

 Association (AOA) BMI also indicates the potential